Call for Papers

 Call for Papers for the 12th Volume of Preservation Education & Research

-The editors of Preservation Education Research (PER) invite paper proposals on the theme of incorporating aspects of vernacular architecture into our interpretations of place for the sixth (2013) edition of the journal.
+The editors of Preservation Education & Research (PER) invite article manuscripts for the 12th (2019) volume of the journal.

 Volumes from previous years are indexed on the following pages.
 The articles themselves are available as free downloads on each of these pages under the “Content” section.

 - Volume 1 (2008)